DMills94/aoc-2023/README.md

 ### Day 5

 Interesting day!
 Crazy input, ran out of JS memory multiple times but after a 23 minute runtime we got the right answer first try for Part 2 and i'm calling that a victory 🎉

+### Day 6

+Took a bit of a break but we're back to it, with the easiest problem yet 🤔 atleast i optimised it a bit by exiting the loop when we stopped winning but I wonder what the smart solution was